anafisad/My-Journey-into-Data-Science/README.md

 16. Learning the different types of machine learning, as well as how to evaluate and improve your models.
 17. Understaning the basic of deep learning with neural network and looking at two common use-cases for deep learning: computer vision and natural language processing.
 18. Learning the danger behind deep learning

+## Week 6: 01 of December 2021 to December 07 2021
+**This week Progress:**Data visualization and intro to python for data science intro

+### Lesson:
+1. Learned about powerful ways to store and manipulate data
+2. Learned how to use Python interactively and by using a script
+3. Learned about the helpful data science tools to begin conducting your own analyses
+4. Learned how to use functions, methods, and packages to efficiently leverage the code
+5. Putting what i have learn into pratice by assesement
+6. Learned to work with powerful tools in the NumPy array, and get started with data exploration.

+## Week 6: 08 of December 2021 to December 15 2021
+**This week Progress:**Machine learning for everyone
+1. Learned what machine learning and its relation to data science and artificial intelligence
+2. Learned machine learning workflow
+3. Learned the type of machine learning model, how to improve and evalute them
+4. Learbed the basic of deep ,earning and exploring the two common use-cases for deep learning: computer vision and natural language processing